orbeon/orbeon-forms-doc/xforms/xbl/javascript.md

 - and in response to calls to `ORBEON.xforms.Document.getValue()`.

 `xformsGetValue()` returns a string obtained from the associated JavaScript control.

+## Support for the javascript-lifecycle mode

+### Introduction

+[SINCE Orbeon Forms 4.11]

+When the [`javascript-lifecycle` mode](modes.md#the-javascriptlifecycle-mode) is enabled, the following methods should be provided:

+- `init()`
+- `destroy()`
+- `xformsUpdateReadonly()`

+*NOTE: The XForms engine does not call these methods if they are not present.*

+On the JavaScript side, the lifecycle of a companion instance does not exactly follow that of the XForms controls when repeats are involved.

+For an example, see [the implementation of the `fr:code-mirror` component](https://github.com/orbeon/orbeon-forms/blob/master/src/resources-packaged/xbl/orbeon/code-mirror/code-mirror.xbl).

+### The init method

+The `init()` method is called when the control becomes relevant, including:

+- when the page first loads and the control is initially relevant
+- when the control becomes relevant at a later time
+- when a new repeat iteration is added
+- when `xxf:full-update` or `xxf:dynamic` replace an entire block of HTML on the client

+### The destroy method

+The `destroy()` method is called when the control becomes non-relevant, including:

+- when the control becomes non-relevant after the page has loaded

+As of Orbeon Forms 4.11, it is *not* called:

+- when a repeat iteration is removed
+- when `xxf:full-update` or `xxf:dynamic` replace an entire block of HTML on the client

+The assumption is that, when HTML elements are removed from the browser DOM, the associated JavaScript resources are garbage-collected.
+This means that you have to be careful about clean-up of event handlers in particular in such cases.

+### The xformsUpdateReadonly method

+The `xformsUpdateReadonly()` method is called when the control's readonly status changes.

+It takes a boolean parameter set to `true` if the control becomes readonly and to `false` if the control becomes readwrite.

+It is *not* called just after the control is initialized.

 ## Read-only parameters